DAO-Community/.github/GOVERNANCE.md

 [//]: # "This section may be split into Financial and Non-Financial"

+### Project Formation

+The Steering Committee assigns the resources (maintainers, individual contributors, teams) to work on a For-Community project.

+The committee may also assign resources on SIG projects but are not necessary.

+[//]: # "TODO: Add instruction for RFC on project formation"

 ### Chairman

 The Chairman of this committee must lead the delegation between the committee members.

+The Chairman must:
-The Chairman must call and collect the votes of the committee members.
+- call and collect the votes of the committee members.

-The Chairman must represent the committee to the community.
+- represent the committee to the community.
+- hold a tenure of 3 months (90 days) before a new Chairman is appointed.

 The role of Chairman is nominated and voted amongst the committee members.

-A Chairman must hold a tenure of 3 months (90 days) before a new Chairman is appointed.

 ### Resignation

 A member of the Steering Committee may leave the committee by doing the requirements below:
-- notify the Steering Committee
+- notify the Steering Committee.
-- submit a Pull Request adding their name to the Former Steering Committee Members and Candidates Queue (ignore if leaving the company)
+- submit a Pull Request adding their name to the [Former Steering Committee Members](https://github.dev/DAO-Community/.github/blob/main/CODE_OF_CONDUCT.md#former-steering-committee-members) and [Steering Committee Candidates Queue](https://github.dev/DAO-Community/.github/blob/main/CODE_OF_CONDUCT.md#steering-committee-candidates-queue) (ignore if the member is leaving the company).

+If the resigning member is leaving the company, the other committee members must submit the PR.

 ### Candidates